HuasoFoundries/jpgraph/README.md

 ## How to use

 See the [examples folder](https://github.com/amenadiel/jpgraph/tree/master/Examples) for working samples.

-The general concept is:
+The examples work the same way you should use this library:

    - run `composer install`